-Not only is Kohli the first player to win these three major ICC awards together but he has also been named the captain of the ICC Test and ODI teams of the year for a fabulous run in international cricket.
+Not only is Virat Kohli the first player to win these three major ICC awards together.
+But he has also been named the captain of the ICC Test and ODI teams of the year.

-Kohli scored 1,322 runs at an average of 55.08 in 13 Tests with five hundreds during the calendar year while in 14 ODIs he amassed 1202 runs at an astonishing average of 133.55 with six centuries.
+Virat Kohli scored 1,322 runs at an average of 55.08 in 13 Tests with five hundred during the calendar year; while in 14 ODIs he amassed 1202 runs at an astonishing average of 133.55 with six centuries.
 He also scored 211 runs in 10 T20Is.

-The 30-year-old from Delhi, who first came into limelight when he led India to victory at the ICC U19 Cricket World Cup in Malaysia in 2008, finished the year as the top-ranked batsman in Tests and ODIs.
-The highest scorer in both forms of the game in 2018, he was one of only two batsmen to score more than 1,000 runs in Tests and only among three to do so in ODI cricket.
+The 30-year-old from Delhi.
+Virat Kohli came into the limelight when he led India to victory at the ICC U19 CWC in Malaysia; finished the year as the top-ranked batsman in Tests and ODIs.
+The highest scorer in both forms of the game in 2018.
+He was one of two batsmen to score more than 1,000 runs in Tests and in ODI cricket.